Christ Church, North Adelaide: History

-In 1850 a parsonage was built on the southern half of Acre 745.
-It became the deanery for Dean Marryat in 1887, then a rectory from 1906.
+In 1850 a parsonage was built on the southern half of Acre 745 It became the deanery for Dean Marryat in 1887, then a rectory from 1906.

 In 1868 a site on Jeffcott Street opposite the church was purchased for a schoolroom.
 The foundation stone was laid on 26 September.

-The building
+Architecture

 The church building is in the Romanesque Revival architectural style and was built under the direction of architects Henry Stuckey and William Weir.
 It is built of local limestone mined from Palmer Place, with slate roof tiles from Willunga.
 In 1855 the nave was extended on the western side by some 50 ft.

+Stuckey was also responsible for designing a number of other Church of England churches and other buildings in the colony, including at Hindmarsh (now Holden Street Theatres), Port Lincoln, Clare (St Barnabas), Penwortham (St Mark's), Port Adelaide (St Paul's), Beaumont Rectory, Walkerville Rectory, and St Peter’s Church at Glenelg.
+He also designed two buildings at St Peter's College, and Pirie Street Wesleyan Church.

-The church, rectory and hall are all heritage listed with the former two appearing on the South Australian Heritage Register and the latter appearing on a 'local' list maintained by the City of Adelaide.
+The church, rectory, and hall are all heritage-listed with the former two appearing on the South Australian Heritage Register and the latter appearing on a "local" list maintained by the City of Adelaide.

 Organ

 The church's first instrument was a harmonium, replaced in 1854 by the pipe organ from J. B. Graham's mansion Prospect House ("Graham's Castle"), and opened by George Bennett, one of his last performances.
 The new acquisition was heavily criticised, then refurbished and greatly enlarged the following year.
 It still had faults: it was so badly affected by weather that in winter it took six kerosene lamps burning for an hour before it would play.

-A new organ was purchased from Augustus Gurm of London and the old one bought by organist James Shakespeare.
+A new organ was purchased from August Gern of London and the old one bought by organist James Shakespeare.

 It was later installed in the Norwood Baptist Church where it served until replaced by J. E. Dodd in 1884.